 Flowers are beautiful.
 Flowers smell divine.
-But did you know there are edible flowers, flowers for cooking, and even flowers that make you feel relaxed and calm?
+But did you know there are flowers for cooking, and even flowers that make you feel relaxed and calm?
 When we think of flowers we often think of a beautiful bouquet we receive on the holidays, or colorful wildflowers we pick from a garden.
 Yet there are so many other flower uses that we completely forget about.
 Flowers can make a dessert taste like heaven or create aromatherapy to rest our tired souls.
 We’ve put together a list of ideas take advantage of their some of their other beautiful qualities that reach far beyond the pretty colors and fragrant bouquets.

 Sunflower’s seeds are nutritious

 Sunflower seeds are one of the highest concentrates of vitamin E around, and they are an amazing summer snack.
 Raw sunflower seeds are more nutritious, carry more protein and have a higher concentration of vitamin E than roasted sunflower seeds – but your taste is what is most important.
 You can sprinkle shelled sunflower seeds on cereals, salads, trail mix and even mix it in with your pesto sauce.
 If you choose to roast your sunflower seeds, toss a handful or two of raw sunflower seeds into a dry non-stick skillet.
 Using high heat, stir continuously until seeds turn light golden brown, about 2 or 3 minutes.
 Watch them carefully to avoid burning.
 As soon as they begin to turn brown remove from the heat.